AdobeDocs/experience-platform.en/help/ingestion/tutorials/ingest-batch-data.md

 ![Profile toggle](../images/tutorials/ingest-batch-data/enable_dataset_unified_profile.png)

-A dialog will appear asking you to confirm that you want to enable the dataset for Real-time Customer Profile.
+A dialog will appear asking you to confirm that you want to enable the dataset for [!DNL Real-time Customer Profile].

 ![Enable Profile dialog](../images/tutorials/ingest-batch-data/confirm_dataset_enable.png)